Indianapolis News (Day at a Time)

 (Universe & Isle)

-"If Isle established the Americans' world-class artistry, the main piece further demonstrated their capacity
+"If 'Isle' established the Americans' world-class artistry, the main piece 'Universe' further demonstrated

 Lianne Hackett |